2016k8009929004/dpdk/doc/guides/nics/mlx4.rst

   This parameter provides a physical port to probe and can be specified multiple times for additional ports.
 All ports are probed by default if left unspecified.

-- ``mr_ext_memseg_en`` parameter [int]

-  A nonzero value enables extending memseg when registering DMA memory.
-If enabled, the number of entries in MR (Memory Region) lookup table on datapath is minimized and it benefits performance.
-On the other hand, it worsens memory utilization because registered memory is pinned by kernel driver.
-Even if a page in the extended chunk is freed, that doesn't become reusable until the entire memory is freed.

-  Enabled by default.

 Kernel module parameters
 ~~~~~~~~~~~~~~~~~~~~~~~~